 Spectacular Cherry Blossom

 Cameras at the ready, because there's a reason Japan's cherry blossom season is famous throughout the world.
 Appearing every spring (exact dates vary year-to-year but always fall in March and April), the blossom of the iconic pink cherry trees is reason enough in itself to visit Japan, but it also provides a spectacular backdrop to the country's other natural and cultural jewels.
-A visit to Japan's cherry blossoms in full bloom is also made all the more special by the practised and revered appreciation the Japanese people have for this natural phenomena, which they call "Sakura".
+A visit to Japan's cherry blossoms in full bloom is also made all the more special by the practised and revered appreciation the Japanese people have for this natural phenomenon, which they call "Sakura".

 On this tour you'll visit the country's most interesting cities, take in some stunning ancient culture and architecture, and sample some of Japan's traditional cuisine, all while surrounded by the pink hues of cherry blossom at every turn.
 From its start in the ancient capital of Kyoto, the trip will take you to well-preserved gardens of Kanazawa, Matsumoto and its famous castle, and naturally beautiful Hakone, before finishing up in the modern, bustling capital of Tokyo.